FROM THE CAT’S EYE

 Why did I start a blog?
 I wanted a place to write freely, and a place to reach the whole spectrum of people rather than a specific group.

-Much of my magical life is in my book Psychic Skills for Magic and Witchcraft, and magic and witchcraft will be part of this blog too because it is something I live.
+Much of my magical life is in my book Psychic Skills for Magic and Witchcraft, and magic and witchcraft will be a big part of this blog too because it is what I live.

 To me, this is the street level and it is where I love being.
 It is also the reason I quit being a counselor in an office.
 I never felt those running the clinics and programs really understood what it was like being on the streets.
 But let me tell you when you are in a fleabag hotel in Portland with your 3yr. old son, eating at the Sisters of the Road Café on Burnside while you look for work, you get it.